Qovery/documentation/website/docs/using-qovery/configuration/database.md

 <li>

-Within the "Resources" step you will find different configuration based on the selected `mode`:
+Within the "Resources" step you will find different configurations based on the selected `mode`:
 - If you are using the database in `Container` mode, you can set the CPU, RAM and storage that will be assigned to the instance running the docker image of the database.
 - If you are using the database in `Managed` mode, you can select the instance type and the storage that will be assigned to the instance running the database.
 Note, the instance selected instance type has a direct impact on your cloud provider cost.